 - Pack enough clothes for one week, anything more than that is overkill when nearly every hotel has its own laundry service.

-- It also will be very dry out there so make sure to bring some chapstick and hand cream.
+- The air can be very dry so make sure to bring some chapstick and hand cream.

 - A travel umbrella is always handy and can be bought in most places for about €5.

 - Don’t forget the essential travel adapter so you’re electronics will work while in Ireland.

 What to Wear in November: Going Out on The Town